ianderrington/genai/contributing.md

 1. Fork the repository
 2. Create a new branch from `main` for your feature or bug fix
-3. Make your changes, test thoroughly, and update documentation if needed
+3. Make your changes.
+    - Note: If code has been created, where possible please write tests to ensure it functions according to desired outcomes. thoroughly.

+    Before pushing, please run the following:

+    ```bash
+    pre-commit run --all-files
+    ```

-4. Submit a pull request against the `main` branch explaining your changes
+4. Submit a pull request against the `main` branch, following the templated requirements.

 A few notes:

 - Try to keep PRs small and focused on a single change
 - Make sure all tests are passing and new tests are added if needed
 - Follow the existing code style and conventions